B&B The Verhaegen

 There are 5 bedrooms and 4 large and impressive suites spread across the 18th-century mansion and the newly restored 17th-century extensions at the end of the garden.

 The aptly named Cosy is very private, tucked up in the eaves with a bath hidden in a cupboard.
-The best room for a view is tranquil Paola’s Room (the Junior Suite), which overlooks the manicured garden.
-Its sitting room is decorated in vibrant hues of red, and quirky artwork - a 'Pasta' poster by the French artist Razzia - hangs above the fireplace.
-It also has an illustrious history: the Queen of Belgium stayed here as a child.
+Tranquil Paola’s Room (the Junior Suite) overlooks the manicured garden.
+Its sitting room is decorated in vibrant hues of red, and quirky artwork - a 'Pasta' poster by the French artist Razzia - hangs above the old fireplace.
+It also has an illustrious history: the Queen of Belgium stayed here as a young princess.
 For complete and utter decadence, splurge on the enormous Suite Années '40.
 It's airy and luxurious, with grey and cream walls, a private reading room and a lovely balcony.

-At the end of the garden are four more opulent suites: beautiful (and enormous) Atelier d’Arthur Suites come with kitchens so you can self-cater, while the Family Suite has one double and one twin bedroom, plus plenty of living space for a family of 4.
+In a buttercup-yellow stable house at the end of the garden are four more opulent suites: beautiful (and enormous) Atelier d’Arthur Suites, which have the best views and come with kitchens so you can self-cater.
+The Family Suite has one double and one twin bedroom, plus plenty of living space for a family of 4.
+There's another Cosy room, too, which can be combined with one of the Atelier Suites to form a 2-bedroom apartment.

-Bathrooms have big tubs, waterfall showers and complimentary Floris products, and all rooms have flat-screen TVs and WiFi.
+Bathrooms have big tubs, waterfall showers, complimentary Floris products, marble finishes and exclusive taps, often in silver or gold.
 Minibars hide a selection of fine wines and champagne.

-Guests also have the run of the gorgeous communal areas, which go way beyond anything you’d expect to find in a B&B. The Grand, Chinese and Dining Salons are magnificent with fabulous furnishings, while the serene and fragrant garden is the perfect spot for a cup of tea.
+Guests are encouraged to make use of the gorgeous communal areas, which go way beyond anything you’d expect to find in a B&B. The Grand and Dining Salons are magnificent with fabulous furnishings, while the serene and fragrant garden is the perfect spot for a cup of tea.
+Despite the grandeur, these areas feel lived-in and loved; piles of books are casually stacked in corners and on tabletops, and toys litter the floor here and there in the wake of Tomba the dog's play.
+In all of its opulence and finesse, it is easy to forget that this is someone's home, but these little reminders breathe life into this historic monument.

 Features include: